Allyson-Robert/X-LAB_Plotting_Manager/README.md

 **File → Create Set**

-This opens the **Data Creation Window**, where you build datasets based on structured **dataspecs** that define required data inputs and metadata.
+This opens the **Data Creation Window**, where you build datasets based on structured **datasets** that define required data inputs and metadata.

 ![DataCreationWindow](docs/images/DataCreationWindow.png)